 To all my reviews

 One hell of a speeddevil

-Here is another speeddevil for the all-mountain category of snowboards.
+Arbor's speeddevil for the all-mountain category of snowboards is back!
 The Arbor A-Frame is super strong with focus on piste.
 It wants to blow away on the groomed slope.
 It's adrenaline time for the speeddevils.
 Long turns is what the A-Frame wants and you can make them perfectly with this snowboard as it is a stiff camber board which gives full grip.
 I truly love the acceleration I can get out of this one.
 For the shorter work it is adjusting as you can expect.
 Aggressively attack the bumps and you will be allright, but that is not what you would buy it for.

 Serious not forgiving board